 The significant increase in the unauthorized change of a consumer's telephone service provider, a practice known as slamming, has prompted regulators, Members of Congress, and industry representatives to examine ways to protect consumers against this growing problem.
 The 105th Congress held several hearings and introduced many bills to address this issue, but adjourned without passing legislation.
 Two measures to further strengthen slamming regulations, S. 58, and S. 1084, were introduced in the 106th Congress, but neither was enacted.
-No legislation addressing slamming was introduced in the 107th Congress.
+No legislation addressing slamming was introduced in the 107th Congress and none has been introduced in the 108th Congress, to date.

 Federal activity now rests with the FCC, as it attempts to enforce its rules to deter slamming.
 The FCC continues to take actions to enforce and further strengthen its slamming rules.
 The last of these new rules went into effect on November 28, 2000.
 Under these revised rules, states have the option of processing slamming complaints, and numerous states have opted to do so.
 On March 14, 2002, the FCC initiated a notice of proposed rulemaking to examine PIC-change charges; action is pending.
+A second further notice of proposed rulemaking, issued on March 17, 2003, imposing additional requirements on third-party verification services became effective on July 21,2003.
 Whether Congress will feel that the implementation of current FCC rules negates the need for further legislative action remains unclear.